-Wilkes-Barre's economic fortunes have been in decline since appetite for its coal dwindled after World War I.
+Wilkes-Barre's economic fortunes has been in decline since appetite for its coal dwindled after the first world war.

 While the mining industry in the area once employed some 180,000 people, that number is now down to 300, according to Larry Newman, who promotes business in Wilkes-Barre.

 Thousands of jobs were created in industrial parks after the mining industry's demise, but they were relatively low-skilled positions that could easily be outsourced.